 FUNDING AREAS: Early childhood

 The foundation invests in babies because it believes this is a way to impact social justice, economic development, and other issues for the future.
 Children from the prenatal stage to age three are the focus here.
-Through the Early Opportunities Initiative, the foundation has supported between 14 and 31 organizations in past years.
+Through the Early Opportunities Initiative, the foundation has supported between 14 and 31 organizations annually in past years.
 This initiative has comprised around 89 percent of the foundation’s grant funds in the past.
 Books for Babies New Mexico, a program Brindle created, gives a book and reading information to every baby born in Santa Fe.
-The Santa Fe Baby Fund was established by Brindle at the Santa Fe Community Foundation in 2012.
+Brindle established the Santa Fe Baby Fund at the Santa Fe Community Foundation in 2012.
 Although early childhood is the big focus with this funder, it does occasionally support other areas and goals, including the natural environment, animal welfare, children and youth more broadly, creativity, human rights, human services, and health.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)